cressidacressida/wasaver/README.md

 ```

 A database named `chat_[safe_contact_name]` is created and populated (`safe_contact_name` is nothing but `contact_name` with all non-alphanumeric characters removed).
 Media is downloaded in `media_[safe_contact_name]`.
-Running the same command again will just update the database with new messages and related media, unless option `-R` is used.
+Running the same command again will just update the database with new messages and download their related media, unless option `-R` is used.

 ### Chat browsing
 `page.php` uses the `contact_name` variable defined inside itself (if not commented) or the setting in the config file to get the desired data from the database: